-There are no predicted topographical depressions (i.e. areas of increased ponding) away from the finishing ends of the approved and proposed longwalls, apart from isolated locations along North Wambo Creek and the drainage lines.
+- ...
+The actual extents and depths of the ponding areas are also dependent on several other factors, including rainfall, catchment sizes, surface water runoff, infiltration and evaporation and, therefore, are expected to be smaller than the topographical depressions. - ...
+There are no predicted topographical depressions (i.e. areas of increased ponding) away from the finishing ends of the longwalls based on the Modified Layout apart from the isolated locations along the drainage lines.
 It is not considered, therefore, that the land across the Study Area is naturally susceptible to flooding or inundation.

-Potential subsidence impacts to the land in general are predicted by MSEC (2020) to include surface cracking, erosion, changes in stream bed gradients, flow paths and ponding.
+Potential subsidence impacts to the land in general are predicted by MSEC (2022) to include surface cracking, erosion, changes in stream bed gradients, flow paths and ponding.

-The extent and severity of mining-induced surface cracking is dependent on a number of factors, including depth of cover (MSEC, 2020).
-The most extensive surface cracking as a result of the extraction of Longwalls 21 to 24 is therefore expected to occur in the north-east, where the depths of cover are shallowest.
+The extent and severity of mining-induced surface cracking is dependent on a number of factors, including depth of cover (MSEC, 2022).
+The most extensive surface cracking as a result of the extraction of Longwalls 24 to 26 is therefore expected to occur in the eastern sections, where the depths of cover are shallowest.

-Surface cracking above the previously extracted Longwalls 11 to 13 at the South Bates (Whybrow Seam) Underground Mine and Longwall 17 at the South Bates Extension (Whybrow) Underground Mine typically varied between 25 millimetres (mm) to 50 mm, with localised crack widths up to 400 mm (MSEC, 2020).
+Surface cracking above the previously extracted Longwalls 11 to 13 at the South Bates (Whybrow Seam) Underground Mine and Longwall 17 to 20 at the South Bates Extension (Whybrow) Underground Mine typically varied between 25 millimetres (mm) to 50 mm, with localised crack widths up to 400 mm (MSEC, 2022).

-Longwall mining is expected to cause an increase in ponding along North Wambo Creek and the ephemeral drainage lines (MSEC, 2020).
+Longwall mining is expected to cause an increase in ponding along North Wambo Creek and the ephemeral drainage lines (MSEC, 2022).
 Potential ponding is dependent on a number of factors, including rainfall, catchment sizes, surface water runoff, permeation and evaporation and, therefore, the actual extents and depths of ponding are expected to be smaller than the topographical depressions.
-The maximum depth of topographical depressions in the extent of subsidence from Longwalls 21 to 24 is expected to be approximately 1.4 metres (m) and is expected to coincide with the North Wambo Creek (MSEC, 2020).
+The maximum depth of topographical depressions in the extent of subsidence from Longwalls 24 to 26 is expected to be approximately 1.5 m and is expected to coincide with the North Wambo Creek (MSEC, 2022).

-A detailed description of potential impacts of ponding along North Wambo Creek and other drainage lines, and the relevant mitigation and management measures is provided in the WMP for Longwalls 21 to 24.
+A detailed description of potential impacts of ponding along North Wambo Creek and other drainage lines, and the relevant mitigation and management measures is provided in the WMP for Longwalls 24 to 26.